When you were young, New Year’s resolutions may have been about dieting, finding a new job or traveling more.

 - Develop a budget or spending plan by keeping a written log of all income and expenses, no matter how small, so you know what you’re spending vs. what is coming in and then cut back on nonessential expenses wherever you can to ensure you can still be putting money into savings

-- Make sure you’re taking advantage of senior discounts wherever you shop, eat, or travel and educate yourself on how to get your maximum Social Security benefits
+- Make sure you’re taking advantage of discounts wherever you shop, eat, or travel and educate yourself on how to get your maximum Social Security benefits

 Or perhaps your biggest fear is isolation or loneliness and feeling unwanted.
 In this case, your steps might include: